thomasabishop/eolas/Data_Structures/Patterns/Singleton_pattern.md

 This pattern can be implemented either with a object or a class.

-In the example below a global store for a modern JS application is created using an object.
+In the example below, a global store for a modern JS application is created using an object.

 ### Using an object